 Bare Metal Imaging Walkthrough With Tanium Provision - Tanium Tech Talks #82

-In this Tanium Tech Talk, Ashley is joined by Rob Broughall, a UK-based technical account manager, to discuss Tanium Provision, a module that allows users to deploy operating systems to devices or virtual machines, as well as retire or refresh them.
-They then walk us through the process to fully automate the build of Windows endpoints and get back hours in your IT days.
+In this Tanium Tech Talks episode, Rob Broughall, a UK-based technical account manager, discusses Tanium Provision, a module that allows users to deploy operating systems to devices or virtual machines, as well as retire or refresh them.
+We then walk through the process to fully automate the build of Windows endpoints to get back hours in your IT days.

 What is bare metal provisioning?